JossueE/Local-LLM-for-Robots/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**Local-LLM-for-Robots** is a python package that fuses a local Large Language Model with a full offline speech pipeline so robots can understand and respond to natural language without the cloud.
-This repo includes everything about the `Wake Word (activation word)` -> `STT (speech-to-text)` -> `LLM Module` -> `TTS (text-to-speech)` every module is organize in different folders.
-But If you want more details about the `LLM Module`, you can check the `README.md`that is into the `/llm` folder.
+**Local-LLM-for-Robots** is a python package that fuses a local Large Language Model with a full offline speech pipeline, so robots can understand and respond using natural language without the cloud.
+This repo includes everything about the `Wake Word (activation word)` -> `STT (speech-to-text)` -> `LLM Module` -> `TTS (text-to-speech)`.
+Every module is organized in different folders.
+Therefore, if you want more details about the `LLM Module`, you can check the `README.md` that is into the `/llm` folder.

 ---
 ## 📝 Flowchart